XiaoSong9905/CUDA-Optimization-Guide/README.md

 Correction on mistakes is highly welcomed.
 Please post a issue if you found one.

-To open markdown file with better format, [typora](https://typora.io) is recommended (its beta version is free).
+To open markdown file with better format (e.g. proper image resize, spacing, etc), [typora](https://typora.io) is recommended (its beta version is free).